Fall Art Exhibit Reception

 Firefighters Pension Trust Fund Board Meeting

 City offices will be closed for the Christmas Holiday and will reopen on Thursday, December 26th.

 All Day Event

 |City of Brooksville Red Light Safety Program|

 As part of our continued commitment to the health and safety of both our citizens and visitors, Brooksville re-launched its Red Light Safety Program.
-Red light cameras began capturing violations on May 18, 2012 at the following initial locations:
+Red light cameras are currently capturing violations at the following locations:

 The IIHS statistics showed that just in 2009 alone, 676 people were killed due to red-light running.
 Two thirds or 451 of those persons killed were pedestrians, bicyclists, passengers of the red-light runners, or occupants of other vehicles.
 In addition to the fatality statistic, the Study reported that 113,000 people were injured in crashes involving red-light running in 2009.